polkascan/py-substrate-metadata-docs/docs/unique/unique.md

 * `token_prefix`: Byte string containing the token prefix to mark a collection to which a token belongs (limit [`MAX_TOKEN_PREFIX_LENGTH`]).
 * `mode`: Type of items stored in the collection and type dependent data.

+returns collection ID

+Deprecated: `create_collection_ex` is more up-to-date and advanced, prefer it instead.
 #### Attributes
 | Name | Type |
 | -------- | -------- |